dahuatechnologies/dahuatechnologies/README.md

 ---

-## Obs0: Axis and Vectors and Neurons and Synapses
+## Obs0: straight lines as axes and curves as vectors and points as neurons and synapse luminescence

 ---